NahidAkhter/UserRestAPI/README.md

 # UserRestAPI

-A RESTful API for user management built with Node.js and Express.
-This project provides a simple, extensible foundation for handling common user operations such as registration, authentication, profile management, and CRUD operations.
+A RESTful API project for user management, implemented in Java.
+This repository provides the backend foundation for handling typical user-related operations such as registration, authentication, profile management, and CRUD actions, suitable for integration with mobile or web applications.

 ## Features

-- User Registration (sign-up)
+- User registration and login/logout
-- User Authentication (login/logout)
+- User profile retrieval and update
-- Retrieve all users
-- Get individual user profiles
-- Update and delete user records
+- Delete user
+- Secure password storage
-- JSON-based RESTful endpoints
+- JSON-based REST API endpoints
-- Password hashing for security

 ## Tech Stack

-- **Runtime:** Node.js
-- **Framework:** Express.js
+- **Language:** Java
-- **Database:** (Customizable, e.g., MongoDB, PostgreSQL, SQLite, or In-Memory)
-- **Authentication:** JWT (JSON Web Tokens) or similar libraries
-- **Password Security:** bcrypt or argon2
+- **Framework:** (Please refer to project source, e.g., Spring Boot or Jakarta EE, as applicable)
+- **Project Structure:** The service implementation is located in the `mobile-app-ws` directory.

 ## Installation